1.1 Employment is freely chosen ⚫

 1.8.2 Obligations to employees under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.

-1.8.3 There shall be no zero-hour contracts unless it is the preferred choice of the employee.
+1.8.3 There shall be no zero-hour contracts unless it is the preferred choice of the employee or where the country concerned has protected ‘casual employee’ legislation in place.

 1.9.1 Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.
 The provisions of this code constitute minimum and not maximum standards, and this code should not be used to prevent companies from exceeding these standards.
 Companies applying this code are expected to comply with national and other applicable law and, where the provisions of law and this standard address the same subject, to apply that provision which affords the greater protection.